2nthony/loading-screen/README.md

 ## Introduction

-Display webpack building progress in the browser.
+Webpack terminal information to browser.

 **_This plugin is recommended for webpack-based app bundler._**